Welcome to WCNA

 There are many advantages in membership to WCNA.

 Associate members of WCNA offer special guesthouse, resort and sailing discounts to members.
-Please see our associate member section.
+Please see our associate member section here.

-Join us at our annual WCNA Badensfontein get-together with free a braai and a party afterwards
+Join us at our annual WCNA Big Bash get-together with a free braai and party afterwards.

-We arrange weekends away to resorts that are not necessarily Naturist resorts where we as a group reserve the whole resort for the weekend and the resort is then naturist friendly for that time.
+We arrange weekends away to resorts that are not necessarily Naturist resorts.
+WCNA then reserve the entire resort for the weekend and the resort is then naturist friendly for that time.

 We also arrange: